hardmanko/ofxCX/README.md

 is a very good option for anything requiring a high degree of timing precision.
 OpenFrameworks and CX are both free and open source, distributed under the MIT license.

 The documentation for CX can be found in the docs subfolder.
-You can use "CX Manual.pdf" there or generate other formats of the documentation by using Doxygen with the Doxyfile there.
+You can use "CX Manual.pdf" there (or try this link: https://sites.google.com/site/kylehardmancom/CX%20Manual.pdf?attredirects=0) or generate other formats of the documentation by using Doxygen with the Doxyfile there.

 License